Dževad Poturak: Career

-He lost a split decision to Ibrahim Aarab on November 10, 2012 in Craiova, Romania in a non-tournament bout at the SuperKombat World Grand Prix 2012 Final Elimination.
+He lost a split decision to Ibrahim Aarab on November 10, 2012, in Craiova, Romania in a non-tournament bout at the SuperKombat World Grand Prix 2012 Final Elimination.

-He rematched Sergei Lascenko in the reserve bout for the K-1 World Grand Prix 2012 Final in Zagreb, Croatia on March 15, 2013 and won via unanimous decision.
+He rematched Sergei Lascenko in the reserve bout for the K-1 World Grand Prix 2012 Final in Zagreb, Croatia on March 15, 2013, and won via unanimous decision.
 He was then entered into the semi-finals of the competition against Ismael Londt after Badr Hari withdrew with a broken foot.
 He retired in round two after having his rib broken from a knee.

 He lost to Igor Jurković by unanimous decision at Final Fight Championship 6 in Poreč, Croatia on June 14, 2013.
-Poturak announced his retirement just four days later, stating that he will have one last fight against Stefan Leko at Final Fight Championships 7 in his home town of Sarajevo on September 6, 2013.
+Poturak announced his retirement just four days later, stating that he would have one last fight against Stefan Leko at Final Fight Championships 7 in his home town of Sarajevo on September 6, 2013.

-On December 8, 2013 Dževad organised another tournament in his nativ Sarajevo, Bosnia and Herzegovina called No limit K-1 rules, and he announced that this will be his last fight.
+On December 8, 2013, Poturak organised another tournament in his native Sarajevo, Bosnia and Herzegovina called No Limit K-1 rules, and he announced that this would be his last fight.
 He fought Mamoudou Keta in an exhibition bout.
-At the end of first round Dževad took off his gloves and retired from the sport, fight was declared No Contest.
-After that Dževad Poturak decided to return to rings with No Limit 7 event for WAKO PRO World Title Low Kick +94,00 kg professional fight against world champion French kickboxer Abdarhmane Coulibaly.
-The event No Limit 7 was realized on 15 August 2014 and he has beaten his opponent by knockout after a rough fight.
+At the end of the first round, Poturak took off his gloves and retired from the sport.
+The fight was declared no contest.

+After that, Poturak decided to return to the ring with the No Limit 7 event for the WAKO PRO World Title Low Kick +94,00 kg professional fight against world champion French kickboxer Abdarhmane Coulibaly.
+The event No Limit 7 was realized on 15 August 2014.
+Poturak beat his opponent by knockout after a rough fight.

-Hand injury forced him to cancel fight for the FFC light heavyweight championship against Champion, Pavel Zhuravlev.
-Fight was expected to be at FFC 27: Night of Champions on December 17, 2016 in Zagreb, Croatia.
+A hand injury forced him to cancel the fight for the FFC light heavyweight championship against Champion, Pavel Zhuravlev.
+The fight was expected to be at FFC 27: Night of Champions on December 17, 2016, in Zagreb, Croatia.